If your employer has just given you a redundancy figure and you're wondering whether that's all there is, you're asking the right question.

 Negotiation.
 Even if there's no formal scheme, you can negotiate for more.
 This is especially true if your employer made mistakes in the redundancy process, if you have long service, or if they want you to sign a settlement agreement.

-How to find out what you're entitled to
+How do I find out what I'm entitled to?

 1. Read your contract.
 Look for anything about redundancy pay, enhanced terms, or termination payments.